hashkrish/se2001-notes/question_papers/23t1/oppe2/set_2.md

+# System Commands January 2023 OPPE-2 Set-2

 ## Problem 1 (SED) (Filter)

 Write a SED script to print the domain names of email from the standard input.

-Note: Domain name in an email address is anything which comes after '@'. e.g. in ashok@somemail.com the @somemail.com is the domain name.
+Note: Domain name in an email address is anything which comes after `@`. e.g. in `ashok@somemail.com` the `@somemail.com` is the domain name.

 **Sample input**